ertrzyiks/jest-pact-memory-leak-example/README.md

 The internal logger pipes to stdout stream as a side effect of importing the file: https://github.com/pact-foundation/pact-js/blob/842185388ce1449c7cd47a51f5c44b80a4cc6771/src/common/logger.ts#L6

-Using `jest`, files are imported separately for each test file.
+When using jest in band mode (--runInBand param) files are imported separately for each test file in the same process.
 That means stdout stream is piped repeatedly depending on the number of test files.

 ## Steps to reproduce
 ```